AdobeDocs/workfront-fusion.nl-NL/help/workfront-fusion/references/apps-and-modules/universal-connectors/use-mtls-in-http-modules.md

 >[!IMPORTANT]
 >
 >* We recommend installing the certificates for 2025, available above.
->* These [!DNL Workfront Fusion] public certificates expire on **May 7, 2025**.
+>* These Workfront Fusion public certificates expire on **May 7, 2025**.
 After yours expires you will need to upload a new certificate to the web service.
 We recommend that you:
 >
 >   * Make note of the expiration date and set a reminder for yourself to upload the certificate to your web service.
 >   * Bookmark this page to easily find the new certificates.